spectrocloud/librarium/README.md

 #### Exceptions

-As of Docusarus `2.4.1`, the ability to reference pages that belong to another plugin is not available.
-To work around this limitation, URL  reference path must be used.
+As of Docusarus `2.4.1`, the ability to reference pages that belong to another plugin is unavailable.
+To work around this limitation, use a URL reference path.

 > [!WARNING]
 > Be aware that this approach will break versioning.
 The user experience will be impacted as the user will be redirected to the latest version of the page.